Share

 Edwards is clearly enthused by the change of career.
 However, he is also pragmatic about the amount of planning required to make a success of an entrepreneurial project.
 When he looks back on the things he got right and the things he would do differently, he speaks honestly about the day-to-day challenges that others can prepare for.

 “The key thing in my pivot point was just planning.
 Make sure you have some money saved.
-On the other side, emotional preparation is important because it’s very scary making a change like this; it feels risky.
+On the other side, emotional preparation is important because it’s very scary to make a change like this; it feels risky.
 So, you must be prepared emotionally for the ups and downs.
-Talking to as many people as possible is also important because there are many who have done this before and who can help you understand what you’re getting into and which of your skills can transfer,” he said.
+Talking to as many people as possible is also important because many have done this before and who can help you understand what you’re getting into and which of your skills can transfer,” he said.

 The one thing Edwards would redo differently would be forward planning more realistically.
 Having originally imagined it would take him a year to get the business up and running, he found that the timeline was twice as long.